|

 Evans was named for John Evans.

 It was named for Governor John Evans, who was the second territoral governor of Colorado.
-The original name was Stage.
+The original name of the town was Stage.

 Evans was home to some interesting people.